enkaypeter/Go-Todo-app/README.md

 - go get github.com/mattn/go-sqlite3

-- clone and have play around with echo,vue and GO
+- clone and play around with echo,vue and GO